n-bruno/iRestore/README.md

 Limitations
 -----------

-This utility was created in two days, and it shows:
+This utility was created in three days, and it shows:

 1. The program will not recover files from a fragmented disk.
 2. The program has not been tested on FAT12 and FAT32 disk images.